se-edu/learningresources/contents/java/streams-an-introduction.md

 Not only is the numbers of lines reduced by almost half, the code utilising streams is also rather intuitive.
 First, we filter the students who are male, using a lambda expression (`student -> student.isMale()`).
 Then, we get the heights of these students and followed by the average value of these heights.
 If the average value does not exist (which can happen when there are no male students), we store NaN in `meanMaleHeight` instead.
 The code is declarative and self-documentating, it's easy to understand what the original author was trying to achieve.
 This reduces the need for code comments, which we often see in loops since they can be harder to understand at a glance.

 Besides its brevity, another cool feature of streams is that code can be executed in parallel using your multicore processor.
 Multiple students can be processed simultaneously, compared to processing only one student at a time with a normal loop.
-This can help to imrpove the performance of the operation significantly.
+This can help to improve the performance of the operation significantly.
 And the best part is this can be done just by adding a simple method call in the Stream API, so you don't have implement multithreading or worry about how to go about splitting the work for it to work in parallel.

 It's okay if you have no experience in writing lambda expressions!
 This guide will step you through the basics of both lambda expressions and streams so that you can start utilising them.